Did You Complete Your CPC Two-Year Check-in Yet? Deadline for Many: July 31

 Oxygenation Impairment During Anesthesia: Influence of Age and Body Weight

-sedation with midazolam can expose or exacerbate limb motor dysfunction in patients with brain tumors, but an interventional study sought to learn more about the mechanism underlying those effects.
-The investigation
+with midazolam can expose or exacerbate limb motor dysfunction in patients with brain tumors, but an interventional study sought to learn more about the mechanism underlying those effects.
+The investigation included

-included 15 patients with supratentorial eloquent area gliomas and 17 healthy controls matched by age.
-The participants' motor and sensory functions for upper extremities were assessed before and after mild
+15 patients with supratentorial eloquent area gliomas and 17 healthy controls matched by age.
+The participants' motor and sensory functions for upper extremities were assessed before and after mild sedation with

-sedation with midazolam and again after reversal with the benzodiazepine antagonist flumazenil.
-The glioma patients completed the Nine-Hole Peg Test 26.5 seconds slower than baseline with their nondominant hand
+midazolam and again after reversal with the benzodiazepine antagonist flumazenil.
+The glioma patients completed the Nine-Hole Peg Test 26.5 seconds slower than baseline with their nondominant hand and 13.7 seconds

-and 13.7 seconds slower than baseline with their dominant hand after midazolam administration, but flumazenil reduced the delay to 1.2 and 1.5 seconds, respectively.
-Task completion with the dominant and nondominant
+slower than baseline with their dominant hand after midazolam administration, but flumazenil reduced the delay to 1.2 and 1.5 seconds, respectively.
+Task completion with the dominant and nondominant hands of the

-hands of the control patients, meanwhile, slowed by 2.9 and 1.7 seconds, respectively, after midazolam but recovered to 0.2- and 1.3-second lags, respectively, upon flumazenil administration.
-The results demonstrate
+control patients, meanwhile, slowed by 2.9 and 1.7 seconds, respectively, after midazolam but recovered to 0.2- and 1.3-second lags, respectively, upon flumazenil administration.
+The results demonstrate the effect

-the effect of motor coordination deficits in upper limbs among individuals with eloquent area gliomas who receive mild midazolam sedation.
-However, they suggest that motor dysfunction in this patient population
+of motor coordination deficits in upper limbs among individuals with eloquent area gliomas who receive mild midazolam sedation.
+However, they suggest that motor dysfunction in this patient population is mediated

 From "Oxygenation Impairment During Anesthesia: Influence of Age and Body Weight"